Taztingo/datastructure/README.md

 	This is free to use, and acknowledgement is not required but appreciated.

 Future:
-	Implement sort and = for my_list.h
+	Sort and = for my_list.h
-	Implement iterator capability
+	Iterator capability
+	Rest of data structures